This is a classroom-based program with face-to-face engagement between students and faculty. Occasionally the cognate courses may be offered online.

 Upon completing the program, the PhD Leadership graduate should be able to

-- Articulate the complexities associated with leadership, the conditions under it occurs, and the approaches to examination of leadership ranging from traditional to more contemporary theories;
+- Articulate the complexities associated with leadership, the conditions under which leadership occurs, and the approaches to examination of leadership ranging from traditional to more contemporary theories;

 - Analyze concepts, theories, and models required by leaders in the 21st century global environment to advance organizational success and foster organizational growth;